 It is interesting to note, that, in present day Switzerland, there are three official languages: German, French and Italian.
 Both the Germanic and Romance languages have prevailed in the region, with the Germanic language having a greater majority, mirroring perhaps the last greatest invasion of the region by Germanic tribes.

 Crucial grammatical and semantic shifts have been observed in response to social, economic and political upheavals.
 Throughout history there have been many significant examples of language change tempered by invasion, colonisation and immigration; most notably the English language with its plethora of quirks and truly fascinating history of change and variation.
 The English language has been written for about a millennium, thus we have a great choice of sources that enable us to observe and analyse its various incarnations; from Anglo-Saxon (or Old English) spoken between the 5th and early 12th centuries, to Middle English between the 12th century until about 1470, to Early Modern English (also known as ‘Shakespearean English’), through to the Great Vowel Shift, heralding the dawn of Modern English.
-Interestingly, while all four developmental stages of the English language are called English, there is very little doubt that a modern speaker of English would not be able to communicate with a speaker of Old English if he or she were transported back in time and given the opportunity to do so (what I wouldn’t give to be able to do that!).
+Interestingly, while all four developmental stages of the English language are called English, there is very little doubt that a modern speaker of English would not be able to talk with a speaker of Old English if he or she were transported back in time and given the opportunity to do so (what I wouldn’t give to be able to do that!).

 Several factors contributed to the gradual change from Old English to Middle English, and they are again concerned with a turbulent political climate.
 The invasion of Germanic tribes (the Angles, Saxons and Jutes) into post-Roman Britain over the 5th and 6th centuries marked the first significant phase of English.
 It is important to remember that language change is a gradual process that transpires over a length of time.
 Our linguistic ancestors, the Anglo-Saxons, did not call their language Old English nor were they aware that their invasion would set the wheels in motion for a tongue that would become the leading language of international discourse, spoken by around 309-400 million native speakers.